-When you think of mangoes, you probably think of the perfect tropical island getaway.
+When you think of mangos, you probably think of the perfect tropical island getaway.

-What you may not know is that mangoes, particularly mango butter, can also be the perfect thing for your skin.
+What you may not know is that mangos, particularly mango butter, can also be the perfect thing for your skin.

 Not familiar with mango butter?
 Keep reading to find out about all the amazing benefits of mango butter, and a few ways to use it that are perfect for your next spa day or your everyday beauty routine.

 What is Mango Butter?

 Mango butter is a type of body butter made from mango seed (a.k.a. the pit).
 It’s similar to shea and cocoa butter in that it’s light and moisturizing without being greasy.